priyanka-bagade/cvsdk_hello_world/README.md

 The figure below shows you the full end-to-end computer vision application process.
 Some of the components shown are not part of the Intel® CV SDK, but are included in the diagram to help illustrate a complete E2E CV process.

 For example, the Intel® CV SDK requires a trained model.
-The first two columns of the figure cover aquiring a deep-learning model and refining it for your application.
+The first two columns of the figure cover acquiring a deep-learning model and refining it for your application.
 If you need to retrain the model after optimization using in the Intel® CV SDK, you will need to return to this part of the process, retrain your model, then re-run the Model Optimizer to generate new .IR files.
 For this tutorial, a trained model is provided.

 After your trained model is completed, you are ready to use the Intel® CV SDK in a developer environment to write an application and optimize its performance on Intel® hardware.
 During this phase of development you use the Model Optimizer on the pre-trained model.
 In addition to optimizing your model, you also need to integrate the components within your application by calling the .IR files and the Inference Engine.
 Depending on your specific needs, you may also utilize other Intel® tools, like the Intel® Media SDK, in your application.